 Investment property is property which is held either to earn rental income or for capital appreciation or for both.
-Investment property comprises land and buildings and is carried at fair value.
+Investment property comprises land and buildings and is carried at fair value denominated in HRK in accordance with the valuation.
 Fair value estimates are based on valuations performed periodically by independent valuation experts, who hold a recognised and relevant professional qualification and who have recent experience in the valuation of property at similar locations and of a similar category.
 Fair value is based on active market prices adjusted, if necessary, for any difference in the nature, location or condition of the specific asset.
 Changes in fair value are recorded in the statement of comprehensive income.